mui/mui-x/docs/data/date-pickers/custom-layout/custom-layout.md

 </LayoutRoot>
 ```

-### Moving components
+### Moving elements

-To move an element, the easiest way is to override it's wrapper position with properties [`gridColumn`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-column) and [`gridRow`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-row).
+To move an element—the easiest way is to override it's wrapper position with [`gridColumn`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-column) and [`gridRow`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-row) properties.

 In the next example, the action bar is replaced by a list, and placed at the right of the component.
-To place it at the right, we use style `{ gridColumn: '3', gridRow: '2' }`.
+Placing at the right is achieved by applying `{ gridColumn: '3', gridRow: '2' }` style.

 {{"demo": "MovingActions.js"}}

 ### Adding components

-You can add componnents to the layout by overriding the `LayoutRoot` wrapper.
+You can add components to the layout by overriding the `LayoutRoot` wrapper.

 {{"demo": "AddComponent.js"}}